Braga The North, Portugal Travel Guide

 Balance city exploration with natural escapes.
 Do not overschedule, allow time for spontaneous discoveries.

-Consider stays in smaller towns for a more authentic regional experience away from larger tourist hubs.
+Consider stays in smaller towns for a more local regional an experience separate from larger tourist hubs.